 A third major danger from poorly maintained chimneys is failure of the basic structure itself.
 As discussed above, chimney fires can damage the mortar joints and cause cracks that crumble further with continued “small” chimney fires.

 Even before the second chimney fire has the opportunity to penetrate the cracks caused by the first, carbon monoxide can escape the chimney and leak into the living quarters of the home.
 Brain damage and death can occur before anyone has even noticed a problem, so be sure to check your monitors frequently.

 As frightening and fierce as the potential fireplace and chimney hazards are, they are almost entirely preventable.
 The Chimney Safety Institute recommends that homeowners who light fires in their fireplaces three or more times a week during the heating season should have their chimneys inspected and cleaned once a year.

 If unseasoned wood is burned in the fireplace, twice-a-year cleaning and inspection may be necessary, because unseasoned wood usually burns at a lower temperature than seasoned wood, causing more smoke and therefore more creosote.

 Some people assume that because they don’t have fires continuously during the winter, they don’t have to worry too much about creosote buildup.
 This may be far from the truth.
 The colder the flue, the greater the condensation, so creosote buildup is the greatest at the beginning of a fire, in the time before the flue has fully heated up.

-The Chimney Safety Institute also recommends that if you use the chimney, wood stove, or free-standing fireplace less than three times a week, you should have the chimney inspected at least once a year and professionally cleaned if necessary.
+The Chimney Safety Institute also recommends that if you use the chimney, wood stove, or free-standing fireplace less than three times a week, you should have the chimney inspected at least once a year and cleaned by local chimney sweep if necessary.